sleak-lbl/weekly-emails/items/bssw.md

-## Applications for Better Scientific Software (BSSw) Fellowship Program Now Open
+## Applications for Better Scientific Software (BSSw) Fellowship Program Closing October 15

 Do you have something to share with the scientific software community?
 Do you have a passion to learn and teach others about better software?
 Are you